GustavoGil13/classifiers-red-wine-quality/README.md

 6. Gaussian NB (GNB)
 7. Neural Network (NN)

-We are going to use sklearn's **GridSearchCV** to exhaustively search for the best parameters to tune our models.
+We also used sklearn's **GridSearchCV** to exhaustively search for the best parameters to tune the classifiers.